DARIAH-FI-Survey-Concept-Network/finnsurveytext/README.md

 1. Preparation functions (R/01_prepare.R) and (R/01b_prepare_svydesign.R)
     * These are functions to annotate survey data into a useful format (CoNLL-U) for analysis.
 There is a 'main' function within this set, `fst_prepare()` which combines the other preparation functions and can be run as a single function to prepare data for analysis.
+    * The second set of preparation functions enables the use of a `svydesign` object as input.
 2. Data exploration functions (R/02_data_exploration.R)
     * This file contains a number of functions which can be used for exploratory data analysis such as summary tables, plotting frequently occurring words and phrases, and creating wordclouds.
 3. Concept Network functions (R/03_concept_network.R)